rubanaaz/student-rubanaaz-100daycoding/README.md

 📌 Day 2: Basic Data Type

 Problem Statement: each element of a list or array should be printed on a new line in the exact order they were received as input.

+📌 Day 3: 2D Arrays-DS

+Problem Statement: Calculate the hourglass sum for every hourglass in arr, then print the hourglass sum.